tzvii/redis-lite-server/README.md

 ## Overview

-This project is a fully functional Redis Lite server implemented in TypeScript/Node.js.
+This project is a fully functional Redis Lite server and Redis Lite CLI implemented in TypeScript/Node.js.
 It replicates the basic functionality of Redis, an in-memory database server, supporting key-value operations, serialization/deserialization, concurrency handling, and various Redis commands.

 ## Features

 - **Serialization and Deserialization:** Implements Redis Serialization Protocol (RESP) for effective communication with clients.

 - **Redis Lite Server:** A fully functional server that listens for clients on port 6379.
 Handles various commands using RESP serialization and deserialization.

+- **Redis Lite CLI:** A fully functional command line interface for Redis Lite.

 - **Key-Value Operations:** Supports core Redis functionality with SET and GET commands.
 Stores and retrieves key-value pairs.